pikulet/lumen/content/posts/probability-book.md

 description: "An introductory game theory book"
 ---

-I recently picked up a very interesting book at the library:
+I recently picked up a book at the library:

 > Gladiators, Pirates and Games of Trust by Haim Shapira

-The book covers some interesting concepts and problems in game theory, and how these play out in real-life negotations.
+The book covers some interesting concepts and problems in game theory, and how these scenarios play out in real-life negotations.
 It does not go into a lot of detailed explanation, but it's a great starter for the topic.
 A host of problems are covered in this book - The Prisoner's Dilemma, Stable Marriage Problem and Gale-Shapley algorithm, the irrelevance of order in the Gladiator game, and Evolutionary Stable Strategies.

 I've written down a brief of the problems that intrigued me below.